 GWEP awardees have the flexibility to identify education and training needs unique to their own communities.
-GWEP sites include 25 schools of medicine, 10 schools of nursing, five healthcare facilities, two schools of allied health, a school of social work, and a certified nurse assistant program.
+GWEPs and their partners include: schools of medicine, schools of nursing, primary care practices, community-based organizations, clinical settings, academia programs, long term care centers, and emergency departments.

-- Deliver community-based programs that provide patients, families and caregivers with the knowledge and skills to improve health outcomes and quality of care.
+- Delivering community-based programming that provides patients, families, caregivers, and direct care workers with the knowledge and skills to improve health outcomes for older adults.

 What Does the GWEP Coordinating Center Do?

 The GWEP-CC supports GWEP awardees by bringing them together for national meetings, networking opportunities, mentoring, and consultations with geriatrics experts.
 The Coordinating Center also helps to centralize resources for professional and public education so awardees have access to shared best practices and the latest tools.

 The overarching aims of the GWEP Coordinating Center are to:

 - Provide opportunities for collaborative learning among GWEP sites.
 Access slides from the May 2019 GWEP Preconference sessions I, II, III and IV.

 - Offer content and resources for professional and public education to improve quality of care for older adults.